When a loved one passes away, we are at a complete loss and so much must be organised when we really are not feeling totally together.

-Poems & readings will be used throughout the services which may be given by ourselves or by family or family friends.
+Poems & readings will be used throughout the ceremonies which may be given by ourselves or by family or family friends.

-A few quiet moments of reflection may also be included within the service.
+A few quiet moments of reflection may also be included within the ceremony.

 The committal is then given where we wish your loved one a safe journey onwards.